reworkhow/JWAS-Docker/README.md

 # Docker images for JWAS and XSim on IJulia

+# Guide for General Users

 These docker image files were created by Hailin Su, Rohan Fernando and Hao Cheng.

 Two version of docker files are available to build jwas-docker image.
 This docker file in `dockerfile-jwas-mini` built the image from ubuntu and the final size is ~990 Mb comparing to `dockerfile-jwas-large`.